GircysRomualdas/Checkers/README.md

 # Checkers
 Checkers game in python using pygame.
-Game use “MinMax” algorithm for opponent in checkers.
+Game using “MinMax” algorithm for opponent in checkers.

 ## Commands for project
 ### Activate venv